foundry-vtt-community/wiki.js/basics/world-scripts.md

 ### Adding a world script to your world manifest
 To include your Javascript file in your world:
-1. Navigate to your world's directory in your user data folder.
+1. Navigate to your world's directory in your userdata folder.
 2. Open `world.json` in a text editor (Visual Studio Code is a good choice, but almost any editor will do).
 3. In the `world.json` file, look for a line with the `esmodules` key.
 If there isn't one already, **insert** it after the `id` like this:
 ```json